England

 TRAFALGAR SQUARE

 Trafalgar Square became home base.
-Located in the heart of the city centre, nearly everything you could hope to see is either within walking distance from its emblematic Landseer Lions, or a short ride away on the tube.
+Located in the heart of the city centre, nearly everything you’ll want to see is either within walking distance from its emblematic Landseer Lions or a short ride away on the tube.
 It’s a great place to start.

 Trafalgar Square, London, tourism, U.K., England, things to do in London, London in a day, London itinerary, Landseer Lions